Mardan: Demographics

+Languages

+According to the 2023 Census of Pakistan, the population is overwhelmingly Pashto-speaking, with Pashto spoken by 98.08% of residents.
+Punjabi at 0.74% and Urdu at 0.71% form the largest minority languages, followed by 0.47% "Others" which speak other languages of Pakistan.

 Education

 There was no public or private sector university in Mardan until 2009.
 The first public sector university, Abdul Wali Khan University Mardan was established in 2009.
 In 2016, a public sector women university Women University Mardan started functioning while in 2017, University of Engineering and Technology, Peshawar Mardan campus was upgraded to full-fledge university and named University of Engineering and Technology Madan.

 Bacha Khan Medical College, Mardan, which was established in 2010, is the city's only medical college.
 There is also a campus of University of Agriculture, Peshawar, which is named as Agriculture university Ameer Mohammad Khan Campus Mardan.

 There are also two Postgraduate colleges in Mardan, one for boys and girls each.
 Government Post Graduate College Mardan, which was established in 1952 while Government Post Graduate College for Women Mardan was established in 1963.

 There are numerous public and private schools and colleges for boys and girls in Mardan.
 Among them, the most renowned and famous is Fazal e Haq College, Mardan.